 - 11.7.1 Procurement of resources

 - 11.7.2 Approaches to resource allocation

 - 11.7.3 Means of resource allocation

 - 11.7.4 Factors affecting resource allocation

 - 11.7.5 Difficulties in resource allocation

 - 11.8 Summary

 - 11.9 Glossary

 - 11.10 Self Assessment Questions

-- 11.11 Lesson End Exercise

-- 11.12 Suggested Readings
+- 11.11 Suggested Readings

-Strategic implementation is a process that puts plans and strategies into action to reach desired goals.
 The tasks of strategic management are far from complete even after strategies have been formulated and a concrete strategic plan has been prepared.
 It is the job of strategists to put the plan into action.
 We start with pointing out the interrelationship between the formulation and implementation of strategies in the form of forward and backward linkages.
 Issues in strategy implementation are described next, followed by the first step of project implementation.
 Procedural implementation deals with the different aspects of the regulatory framework that Indian companies have to consider.
 The last section consists of the various issues involved in resource allocation.